DRE Section Annual Recognitions

 Granted only by the IACP DRE Section, DRE Emeritus and Ambassador status should not be construed as an entitlement by either the individual or the DRE Section.
 Rather, the bestowal of Emeritus and Ambassador is an affirmative acknowledgement of the individual’s contributions to the DRE community.
 The DRE Section encourages agencies to draw upon the experience, expertise and historical knowledge of these recognized persons to further the goals of the DECP.

-The DRE Ambassador is awarded to an individual who, while never having been certified as a DRE, has made significant contribution to the DECP.
+The Dr. Marcelline Burns DRE Ambassador recognition is awarded to an individual who, while never having been certified as a DRE, has made significant contribution to the DECP.

 An individual may be nominated for DRE Emeritus or DRE Ambassador status as noted below: